 Vigour

-Vigour is one of 2 healers in the game and is a powerhouse in regards to the amount he can increase his teams effective health through damage reductions.
+Vigour is a powerhouse in regards to the amount he can increase his teams effective health through damage reductions.
 The main drawback is his single target healing.
 Vigour lacks the ability to output a large amount of spot healing, which is particularly noticeable on tanks.

 B-Tier